benoitc/gunicorn/docs/source/deploy.rst

 Systemd
 -------

 A tool that is starting to be common on linux systems is Systemd_.
-Here are configurations files to set the Gunicorn launch in systemd and the interfaces on which Gunicorn will listen.
-The sockets will be managed by
-systemd:
+Below are configurations files and instructions for using systemd to create a unix socket for incomming Gunicorn requests.
+Systemd will listen on this socket and start gunicorn automatically in response to traffic.
+Later in this section are instructions for configuring Nginx to forward web traffic to the newly created unix socket:

 **/etc/systemd/system/gunicorn.service**::